 - Cleansing oil review – Medik8

-As a beauty therapist, I love the selection of exfoliating acids in this serum – these are far more effective and gentle than physical grainy ones.
-Skinceuticals have made sure that it is formulated at the right pH (3-4) for exfoliation to take place.
+As a beauty therapist, I love the selection of exfoliating acids in this serum – these are far more effective and gentle than grainy physical ones.
+Skinceuticals have formulated it at the right pH (3-4) for exfoliation.

 The high amount of alcohol.
-Whilst it does help glycolic acid penetrate the skin more effectively, it is just too drying, especially for a sensitive skin.
+Whilst it does help glycolic acid penetrate the skin more effectively, alcohol is just too drying, especially for sensitive skin.

-3.5% Glycolic acid: hydrates and disolves dead skin at the same time.
-Penetrates more deeply than other Ahas, so very effective, but not suitable for those with sensitive skin.
+3.5% Glycolic acid: hydrates and dissolves dead skin simultaneously.
+Penetrates more deeply than other Ahas, so very effective but not suitable for those with sensitive skin.

-2% Diodic acid: a fatty acid and anti-inflammatory which fades pigmentation.
-Also a very useful cell communicating ingredient.
-Although there is not much evidence relating to diodic acid, but I trust Skinceuticals.
-Hopefully they will do more research.
+2% Diodic acid: fatty acid and anti-inflammatory which fades pigmentation.
+Also, a beneficial cell-communicating ingredient.
+Although there is not much evidence relating to diodic acid, I trust Skinceuticals, but they need to do more research.
 I don’t know if it helps fade pigmentation because I have obsessively applied sunscreen since I was eighteen.